notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

 You may also optionally submit an Auto-Completion definition and/or a Function List definition to go with your UDL (or to go with someone else's UDL).

 To submit a UDL and/or autoCompletion definition and/or functionList definition, you have to modify [udl-list.json](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.json), then submit a Pull Request to add it to the Collection.
 The team will review your submission, and either merge it into the Collection, ask for clarification or fixes, or reject the submission.

-(The [udl-list.md](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.md), which you used to also have to edit, is now auto-generated to save effort and maintain consistency.)
+**Do _not_ edit [udl-list.md](https://github.com/notepad-plus-plus/userDefinedLanguages/blob/master/udl-list.md): that file is auto-generated from the JSON to save effort and maintain consistency.**

 ## Some rules and recommendation of submission